Wednesday, February 10, 2016

 My second attempt at fishing was a few years ago with my father-in-law.
 I did not use bread that time, that much I am sure of.
 I do not remember what I did use, but I managed to catch a lot of weeds and pond scum (which might suggest I was using the wrong bait).
 If I were an herbivore, it would have been a very successful excursion.
 Alas, it was nothing but another failed attempt.

-Basically, I have very limited experience in fishing supplies or techniques (I personally think "bait and tackle" would be a great name for a sneak attack maneuver, though), and so I had to take my wife's word for it when she referred to one candy with "That looks like a bag of bait."
+Basically, I have very limited experience in fishing supplies or techniques (I personally think "bait and tackle" would be a great name for a sneak attack maneuver, though), and so I had to take my wife's word for it when she said of one candy: "That looks like a bag of bait."

 That candy was none other than Cloetta's Ahlgrens bilar Saltlakrits: